Jaspersoft/js-visualize-components-samples/pages/input-controls/all-ics.md

   }
   ```

-##  Date time input controls
+##  Datetime
-For date time input controls, you can use the `datetime` component.
+For datetime input controls, use the `datetime` component.
 All proper validations will be applied automatically depending on the metadata defined for your datetime input control.
-E.g. assume you have defined a min datetime and a max datetime (range of dates) as valid values, then this input
-control will enable only that range date.
+For example, when you have defined a min datetime and a max datetime (range of dates) as valid values, then this input control will enable only that range date.

-Additionally, you could either provide a default style (JRS look alike) or a material style
+Additionally, you can keep the default Jaspersoft style of the datetime input or opt for Material UI styling
 (from [MUI](https://mui.com/x/react-date-pickers/date-picker/)).

-#### JRS look alike component
+#### Default styling

-To define a date time component with JRS look alike, you have to provide the configuration like this:
+For a datetime component with default Jaspersoft styling, provide the following configuration:
   ```js
   {
     singleValueDatetime: {